KazabiteBoltiz/InternshipCodeShowcase/README.md

-Some clean code for some clean jobs.
+Some production level code I've written for Game Studios in the past.

-Looking for internships for college applications! :)
+This contains a world sound system I built for ByteVerse Games

 (whoever made Knit, I love you.)